 So you’re ready to start investing.
 That’s great.
-Putting your money to work with a successful investing strategy is the foundation to generating long-term wealth.
+Putting your money to work with a successful investing strategy is a core component to generating long-term wealth.

-Stocks are essentially a small piece, or share, of a company.
-You make money in stocks when the company pays a portion of its profit in dividends or when the value of the company increases and you can sell your share for more than you paid for it.
-(Just imagine if you’d bought Amazon stock 10 years ago.)
+Stocks represent ownership interest in a company.
+You can make money in stocks when the company pays a portion of its profit in dividends or when the value of the company increases, and you can sell your share for more than you paid for it.
+(Just imagine if you’d bought stock in an internet company 10 years ago.)

 Stocks are generally a way to grow the amount of money you invest.
-In fact, stocks as a whole have earned around 10 percent per year since 1928.
-But their values can fluctuate pretty widely, making them an investment with higher risk — especially in the short term.
+From 1926 to 2022, Large-Cap stocks enjoyed an average annual return of nearly 10.5 percent.1 But their values can fluctuate pretty widely, making them an investment with higher risk — especially in the short term.

 Bonds are investments in debt.
-Through bonds, you loan money to a bond issuer, typically a corporation or government.
-The terms of the bond establish when the bond matures (when it can be exchanged for cash) and the interest that it will accrue.
-Though you can purchase bonds directly from an issuer, bonds can also be bought and sold on exchanges in the same way that stocks are traded.
+Bond investors loan money to bond issuers, typically a corporation or government.
+The terms of the bond establish when the bond matures (when it will be exchanged for cash) and the interest that it will accrue and pay.
+Though you can purchase bonds directly from an issuer, bonds can also be bought and sold on exchanges much the same way that stocks are traded.

 Cash and cash equivalents are more or less exactly what they sound like.
 They are a portion of a portfolio consisting of cash (which can be both domestic and foreign currency) as well as any other investment that can be easily converted into cash such as certificates of deposit, money market funds and short-term government bonds.

 Cash and cash equivalents typically return little profit in a portfolio, but they are an important component of any portfolio nonetheless.
 In addition to covering emergencies, having cash on hand allows you to make an investment in a timely manner should an opportunity present itself.